vanDouken/vanDouken/README.md

-PIMPF - Preview
+vanDouken
 =====

 Parallel Image Particle Flow

 This is a preview of the source code formerly known as HPPIF.
-We will release a refactored and cleaned up version under the PIMPF name soon.
+We will release a refactored and cleaned up version under the name "vanDouken" soon.

 Android App Build Instructions
 =====